alloba/book-of-hours-notes/books/The Turquoise Hand.md

 ### Partial Study Description
 I'm Reading...

-'At noon the Sun moves like the beating of a wing.
+'At noon [[Sun-In-Splendour|the Sun]] moves like the beating of a wing.
 At sunset he sends the herald-child with her candle.
 At midnight, he sends the wind that extinguishes the candle-flame…'
 ### Study Complete Description
 I've Read...